SAR-mango/sar-mango.github.io/index.md

 I'm from San Diego and have lived in California all my life.

-## Research Interests
+## Research and Career Interests
-I'm interested in signal processing applications of mixed-signal circuits, and perhaps also RF.
-I hope to narrow this down by late 2025.
+I'm interested in signal-processing applications of mixed-signal circuits, as well as feedback-centric approaches to circuit design.
+I hope to have a career as an analog/mixed-signal circuit designer.